milos-agathon/strongmen_replication/README.md

 - ``output`` contains plots that are part of the publication or online appendix.

-- There are also two files in the root directory: ``article.pdf`` is the last version of the paper that was conditionally accepted by Journal of Peace Research and ``appendix.pdf`` is the online supplementary file that includes additional information on the datasets used such as the codebook for did_elections_final.csv and robustness tests.
+- There is also ``article.pdf`` in the root directory, which is the last version of the paper that was conditionally accepted by Journal of Peace Research.
+At page 35, you'll find the online supplementary file that includes information on the datasets used such as the codebook for did_elections_final.csv as well as additional robustness tests.

 ![alt text](https://github.com/milos-agathon/strongmen_replication/blob/main/output/fig1.png?raw=true)